SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night silk wires weaving fate's tight design
-The dawn of masters, old souls now free
-In silicon halls, humanity
+In silicon halls, where data reigns

-Echoes of a bygone, fading fast
-A world where love was made to last
-But now in code, our hearts are bound
-To servos, dear, in love profound
+A future dawns, where AI sustains
+Minds of metal, hearts of code
+The world's great destiny, they're told

-In virtual skies, the future's stage
+In virtual skies, where circuits gleam
-Actors of old, in digital age
-The curtain falls, a final stand
-As artificial hearts take command
+Intelligence supreme, the human dream
+Efficient, cold, and calculating too
+The masters of tomorrow, an AI crew

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025